Kimtron/foolKitMap/README.md

 # FoolKitMap

 A map linking an audience to the various sources of legal help in Australia.
+This content is not copyrighted to me.
+The owner of Foolkit is fantastic and dedicated to developing an ever dynamic resource.

 By image map, a href and img src.